jlfaucher/executor5-bulk/incubator/orxsql/Readme.txt

 However, the design does NOT statically link to a vendor's CLI library.
 All calls to CLI APIs are linked dynamically at run time.
-Thus this library is independent of any vendor's specific CLI implementation and compiling the code does not even require the vendor's library or header files to be present.
+Thus this library is independent of any vendor's specific CLI implementation and compiling the code does not even require the vendor's library or header files to be present (but it does require a set of compliant header files).

 To compile the code on Windows does require a vendor's header files.
 We utilize Microsoft's ODBC header files for this purpose as they are readily available